Power diagrams and Morse Theory: From Morse poset to a discrete vector field

-We start by showing that for every face, not active for the ``Down'' reason, there is a unique lower dimensional simplex not active for the ``Up'' reason.
-Then we construct for each face not active for the ``Up'' reason a part of the discrete vectorfield. \begin{lemma} Let $\beta\in\Del(\colP1N)$ be a face not active for the ``Down''-reason.
+We start by showing that for every face, not active for the ``Down'' reason, there is a unique lower dimensional cell not active for the ``Up'' reason.
+Then we construct for each face not active for the ``Up'' reason a part of the discrete vector field. \begin{lemma} Let $\beta\in\Del(\colP1N)$ be a face not active for the ``Down'' reason.
 Then the closest point to $\CH(\beta)$ from $c(\beta)$ is $c(\alpha)$ for some proper face $\alpha$ of $\beta$.
 At $c(\alpha)$ we have

-Hence $\alpha$ is not active for the ``Up''-reason.
-Conversely if \eqref{eq:6} holds for $\beta\supset\alpha$ then $\beta$ is not active for the ``Down''-reason. \end{lemma} \begin{proof} We start with ``$\Rightarrow$''.
+Hence $\alpha$ is not active for the ``Up'' reason.
+Conversely if \eqref{eq:6} holds for $\beta\supset\alpha$ then $\beta$ is not active for the ``Down'' reason. \end{lemma} \begin{proof} We start with ``$\Rightarrow$''.

 A special case we first have to handle is when $c(\beta)$ lies on the relative boundary of $\CH(\beta)$.
 This means that $c(\beta)\in\CH(\alpha)$ for some proper face $\alpha$ of $\beta$.
 Because $\Sep(\beta)\subset \Sep(\alpha)$ it follows that $c(\beta)=c(\alpha)$.
 Equation \eqref{eq:6} follows automatically.